Normandy Battle Sites: Visiting the D-Day beaches

-This wasn’t welcomed by Harold who took the crown for himself and as a result, William invaded England and in 1066 during the great battle of Hastings Harold was killed and William regained the Crown.
+This wasn’t welcomed by Harold who took the crown for himself and as a result, William invaded England in 1066 during the great battle of Hastings Harold was killed and William regained the Crown.
 The story of Harold and William the Conquerer as he became known is told in the Bayeux Tapestry which can be seen in Bayeux a few miles west of Caen.

 Bletchley Park – Alan Turing & D-day

 Bletchley Park had been compiling vital intelligence for Allied commanders for over 18 months in the run-up to D-Day, but the Codebreakers also supported the operation as it unfolded.

 Notably, around the date of the storming of the beaches in Normandy (May-July 1944), Bletchley Park took the risk of intercepting enemy messages directly on-site in order to speed up the codebreaking process.
 Secret listeners in Hut 18 were monitoring German Enigma traffic round the clock to monitor the response to the invasion, as well as any threats to the invasion fleet at sea, and the movement of troops in northern France – so that nothing was left to chance.
-By D-Day, the 7,000 strong workforces at Bletchley Park were decrypting almost 5,000 Enigma messages a day.
+By D-Day, the 7,000-strong workforce at Bletchley Park was decrypting almost 5,000 Enigma messages a day.